dbh/az-104-reference/az_networking/NSG/az_nsg.md

 ### Outbound
 * 3 defaults
-  * All all virt network to virtnetwork
+  * allow all virt network to virtnetwork
   * all any outbound to internet
   * deny all outbound